-Since 2005, the Leon Levy Foundation has awarded about $22 million to more than 40 arts and humanities organizations to help them catalogue, preserve, digitize and provide access to letters, photos, correspondence, printed and oral accounts, music, video and many other treasures in their collections and their institutional records.
+Since 2005, the Leon Levy Foundation has awarded $22 million to more than 40 arts and humanities organizations to help them catalogue, preserve, digitize and provide access to letters, photos, correspondence, printed and oral accounts, music, video and many other treasures in their collections and their institutional records.
 Among the organizations that have received support are:

 The Brooklyn Academy of Music organized and catalogued more than 70,000 historical items and with them created the Leon Levy BAM Digital Archive, an online database.
 The contents—programs, videos, institutional correspondence with artists, photographs and other memorabilia—chronicle BAM’s illustrious history, stretching more than 150 years, of presenting adventurous artists.

 The Center for Brooklyn History (formerly Brooklyn Historical Society) used an initial grant to catalogue and digitize the letter, journals, legal records and other papers of the extended Lefferts Family, who over more than four centuries beginning in 1661 helped spur Brooklyn’s move from an agricultural land to a center.
 Many are presented in an online image gallery finding aid.
 A second grant is supporting the processing of the archives of Packer Collegiate, the well-known Brooklyn school for girls (for much of its history), which date to 1843.

 Cooper Union Chanin School of Architecture is using its grant to continue a project, begun with federal support, to catalogue and digitize the student work of graduates including Elizabeth Diller, Toshiko Mori and many more.
 Taken together, the archives also document the school’s radical approach to teaching architecture, which embraces engagement with art, the humanities and engineering, and which has influenced pedagogy at other schools of architecture.

 Frick Center for the History of Collecting was awarded a grant to support long-term fellowships for senior scholars who use the Frick Art Reference Library and other archival resources in research aligned with the mission of the Frick’s Center for the History of Collecting.
-Recent fellows include Amy Werbel, who researched Censorship and Gilded Age Collecting in New York City, 1883-1893, and Caterina Caputo, who is studying the Surrealist collector, Gordon Onslow Ford and his connections to art dealers, museums and artists in the US after 1940.
+Recent fellows include Amy Werbel, who researched Censorship and Gilded Age Collecting in New York City, 1883-1893, and Gail Levin, who is researching “Invented Provenance for Stolen Art: When Thieves Pose as Collectors”.

 by Andrea Kane